umbraco/rfcs/cms/0027-the-future-of-search.md

 #### Autocomplete/suggestions

-We suggest including an optional "suggested next query" in the search results.
+We plan to include an optional "suggested next query" in the search results.
 This can be used by the search implementation to supply options for autocompletion or query suggestions for a given query.

 The "suggested next query" will be a collection of strings, meant to replace or complement the active full text search query (if any).